 As you may have realised, Customer Success is a difficult profession.

-Actions aims to help you solve this challenge by providing a clean and simple way to see all the things you need to do for your customers, and all the key things your customers have been up to
+Planhat's Actions tab aims to help you solve this challenge by providing a clean and simple way to see all the things you need to do for your customers, and all the key things your customers have been up to

-- Your Alerts (set as part of Triggers)
+- Alerts (set as part of Triggers)

 Actions follows the standard UI design with a collapsible left-hand menu bar.

-First you will see Updates and then Activities.
+First you will see UPDATES and then ACTIVITIES.
 Below that any custom filters or Folders will be listed.

-The Updates section covers Notifications and Mentions.
+The UPDATES section covers Notifications and Mentions.

 On both pages you will also see a purple bar telling you of any Alerts you have received.
-Click the bar to see the Alerts!
 Alerts are set in Triggers and are used to inform you of changes in customer behaviour.